Cinfig/Microbiome---WGS---FIM/README.md

                FPGrowth(abundance_threshold = 0.1, min_support = 0.6, input_file = "final_transaction_dataset_go-slim_HEALTHY_new_columns")
                FPGrowth(abundance_threshold = 0.1, min_support = 0.6, input_file = "final_transaction_dataset_go-slim_IBD_new_columns")

       -'5' Apriori algorithm is also supported, it is optional.
 The input file is the output file of step 4.
 The input and output files are uploaded.
 All functions can be run together.
-All samples, healthy samples, ill samples are mined separately.
+All samples, healthy samples, ill samples are mined separately with species and go-slim data.

                Apriori(abundance_threshold = 0.1, min_support = 0.6, input_file = "final_transaction_dataset_taxonomy_species_new_columns")
                Apriori(abundance_threshold = 0.1, min_support = 0.6, input_file = "final_transaction_dataset_taxonomy_species_HEALTHY_new_columns")